 Today I am going to cover the subject of avoidance with anxiety.
-Some sufferers have a real problem with this, some hardly at all, but I think everyone can get something out of this message.

 I concluded that the best way to break out of these old avoidance patterns was to ‘Do everything I did before I had anxiety’ this meant allowing myself to feel uncomfortable until I no longer did.

 Listen to wisdom and not the voice of anxiety

 Even though I was putting myself out there more, it was like there was a little voice in my head that would try and keep me safe by telling me not to go here or there and not to put myself in certain situations.